readyhat/ansible-playbooks/kubernetes/single-node-cluster/README.md

-# Deploy Single-Node Kubernetes Cluster
+# Deploy A Single-Node Kubernetes Cluster

 This playbook wil deploy a single-node Kubernetes "cluster" to a target machine and was developed to simplify deployment of development clusters quickly, frequently, and consistently.